 My background in engineering gives me a solid technical/quantitative competence and vision.
 Engaging in research at the borderline with soft science (i.e. cognitive systems) has opened my mind to themes that, despite their importance, we are still incapable of treating with equal rigor.
 Mastering the delicate balance between technology and (biological and artificial) cognition characterizes me as a researcher, teacher in higher education, and developer of innovative solutions.

-I am a researcher and associate senior lecturer with the School of Informatics at the University of Skövde (Sweden).
-I hold a Ph.D in cognitive Systems from Linköping University, a M.Eng. in Electronic Engineering from the University of Bologna and a M.Sc in Computer Science from the University of Skövde (see my CV page for further details).
+I currently serve as a Senior Lecturer (ongoing evaluation for “Docent” level – approx. equivalent to Associate Professor) at the University of Gothenburg, Department of Applied IT, and at the University of Skövde, School of Informatics.
+I hold a Ph.D in cognitive Systems from Linköping University, a M.Eng. in Biomedical Engineering from the University of Bologna and a M.Sc in Computer Science from the University of Skövde.

 My research interests include:

-- biological and artificial behavior (adaptive behavior, anticipation, multiple time scales, perception, embodied and situated cognition, metabolic embodiment)
+- Biological and artificial minds (adaptive behavior, anticipation, multiple time scales, perception, embodied and situated cognition, metabolic embodiment);